bluekitchen/btstack/doc/manual/docs/protocols.md

 sending an RFCOMM credit (RFCOMM_EVENT_CREDITS) event.

 These two events represent two orthogonal mechanisms that deal with flow control.
-Taking these mechanisms in account, the application should try to send data packets when one of these two events is received.
+BTstack provides a unified approach to send efficiently.

+If calling *rfcomm_can_send_packet_now* returns false, and it is not possible to send right away, BTstack will keep track of the applications request to send a packet and later emit an RFCOMM_EVENT_CAN_SEND_NOW as soon as it becomes possible to send again.
+L2CAP, BNEP, and ATT API offer similar functionality.

 For an RFCOMM example see Listing [below](#lst:SingleOutputBufferTryPH).

 ~~~~ {#lst:SingleOutputBufferTryPH .c caption="{Resending data packets.}"}